Jon Voight hits out at daughter Angelina Jolie’s ‘lies’ about Israel-Hamas war

 Jolie, 48, has called for a ‘humanitarian ceasefire’ in Gaza amid intensifying Israeli airstrikes

-Angelina Jolie’s father Jon Voight has slammed his daughter’s views on the Israel-Hamas war and accused her of spreading “lies” on social media since the conflict began.
+Angelina Jolie’s father Jon Voight has slammed his daughter’s views on the Israel-Hamas war and accused her of spreading “lies” on social media.

 The Maleficent actress, 48, formerly a special envoy of the UN High Commission for Refugees, recently shared a post where she accused Israel of “deliberately bombing children, women, families, deprived of food, medicine, and humanitarian aid” in violation of the international law.